 The Final Stages

-We submit an official online University Endorsement Letter of up to 750 words to the U.S.-Ireland Alliance by September 30.
+We submit an official online University Endorsement Letter of up to 750 words to the U.S.-Ireland Alliance by September.
 Shortly thereafter, all endorsed applicants will receive instructions to complete a short video interview in which you will be asked three questions and given 30 seconds to compose your thoughts before providing your answers.
 Applicants will have a couple of days to complete the interview.
-A semifinalist interview may or may not be conducted via Skype, but in any case, short-listed candidates will participate in a finalist interview November 19 to 20, 2016 in Washington, D.C.
-Finalists will be required to bring a hard copy of all official transcripts, the birth certificate or passport, and the passport-size photo with their signature on the back.
+A semifinalist interview may or may not be conducted via Skype, but in any case, short-listed candidates will participate in a finalist interview November 16 to 17, 2018 in Washington, D.C.
+Finalists will be required to bring a hard copy of all official transcripts, their birth certificate or passport, and a passport-size photo with their signature on the back.
 We will coordinate mock interviews for those students called to an interview.
 The final selection will be announced the day after the interviews.

 General Application Tips

 Students should have multiple universities in mind, as the Mitchell Scholarship may send no more than 2 scholars to any one institution.
 Applicants are encouraged to contact their choice departments or potential mentors in Ireland.
 The Selection Committee is looking for students who have made an impact—those who are difference-makers and engaged.

 At least 2 of your letters of recommendation need to be written by people from whom you have received undergraduate or graduate instruction.
 Please do not have your letter of recommendation writers submit their letters online until after you are endorsed as a candidate.
 Read our advice on writing letters of recommendation.

 Mitchell Website and Application